lizdahlstrom/ziggato/README.md

 Note: For the google translate functionality, follow the steps [here](https://www.npmjs.com/package/@google-cloud/translate).

+## Deployment

+Github yaml file is configured for Linux 64 system.
+Add vars to Github secrets.

 ## License

 SitePoint's code archives and code examples are licensed under the MIT license.